leenariqy/recipe-finder-system/README.md

 3. Click **"Deploy an app"**
 4. Connect your GitHub repo and choose `app.py`

-Enjoy your cooking adventure! 🍳
+Enjoy your cooking adventure!! 🍳